 2. Learn Actively

-- Rehearse the information you already know.
 Reviewing and studying do help in retaining information and growing.
 When we have a grasp of the basics, we can expand from there.

-3. Work Out Your Body
+3. Work out Your Body

 Best of all, these exercises don’t have to be incredibly strenuous to get the benefit.
 Aerobic exercises work especially well on the brain.
 Examples are walking, jogging, swimming, or cycling.
-Generally speaking, any exercise good for the heart is good for the brain.
+Generally speaking, any exercise that is good for the heart is good for the brain.

 4. Get Enough Sleep

-First off, the vast majority of us need between 7 to 9 hours of sleep every night.
+The vast majority of us need between 7 to 9 hours of sleep every night.
 Skipping out on a few hours will make a massive difference in our daily function.

 6. Eat the Right Foods